aaronsharma/SEGP/Portfolio/System Integration & UX.md

 ii) more detailed information gets in the way of the immediacy of the result.
 Maybe it could be something you opt in to see

-Following this feedback a faster, less polished paper prototype was created so we could get results backk quicker with less effort.
+Following this feedback a faster, less polished paper prototype was created so we could get results back quicker with less effort.
 It removes the drop down menus and the detailed results screen.
 Below are two animated gifs of it in action.
 It is intended as a computer screen and the users finger represents a mouse cursor.
 It is envisaged that data is entered by a mechanical keyboard.
 This prototype does look like a tablet or phone with a sliding screen - however this was designed for filming purposes.
 Under Covid restrictions there was a limit to how many people could film and operate the paper prototype.
 This sliding mechanism allowed the subject to control the display whilst the developer could film the result.
 Note these gifs are extracts from the session

 <p align="center">